Get Paid Faster

 Although processing costs for credit cards hover around 2.9% of your total charge, it is still the fastest way to get paid.
 The best practice is to charge the customer in full for 100 per cent of the service up-front, but not everybody is willing to pay in full before receiving the service.
 In this case, you might consider setting up a processed payment:

-If the job is large and there is little chance of getting the entire amount paid up-front, you could charge the customer based on measurable goals.
+If the job is large and there is little chance of getting the entire amount paid up-front, you could charge the customer based on measurable goals, sometimes called milestones.
 This should satisfy both your cash flow issues and the customer’s ongoing satisfaction with the work being done.

 Note: If you are a contractor, collecting money after the job is complete is sometimes difficult.
-If you obtain a performance bond, you can collect all charges before you even begin the job; otherwise, based on the laws in most states, you can only collect 10 percent of the total.
+If you obtain a performance bond, you can collect all charges before you even begin the job; otherwise, based on the laws in most of US states, you can only collect 10 per cent of the total.
 Let’s say the whole construction is $20,000.
-With only $2,000 up front, you can’t even cover the materials you need for the project.
+With only $2,000 upfront, you can’t even cover the materials you need for the project.
 If your customer then tries to avoid paying, it will be hard to collect.